-Kathryn Beck is the current President of the New Zealand Law Society.
+Kathryn Beck was President of the New Zealand Law Society from 2016–19.
 She was elected to the position in 2016 having served as Vice-President of the Law Society and as a Council member of the Auckland branch of the Law Society.
 Kathryn specialises in employment, health and education law.
 She has had more than 25 years’ experience in the New Zealand legal community and advises a range of entities, from large corporates to charitable organisations.
 Kathryn also acts as a mediator and facilitator.
 She is based in Auckland and is a partner in a specialist employment law firm.

 John Billington QC

 John Billington attended Victoria University of Wellington where he studied law.
 He first commenced practice in a mid-sized litigation firm in Wellington where he later became the Senior Common Law Partner.
 John joined the independent Bar in 1989 and took silk in 1996.
 John has wide experience in all forms of litigation and in particular in trial work where he has acted as senior counsel in a number of nationally significant cases.
 While John dedicates most of his time to the law, he has a background in representative golf, motor sport and currently is an avid sailor.
 John’s interest in sport has led to his having a significant involvement in sports law issues.
 John acts as pro bono counsel for the SPCA and Royal Forest and Bird Protection Society of New Zealand Inc.